EdricChan03/rss-reader-angular/docs/dev/shared-injectable.md

 `msg` | The message for the dialog. | `string,SafeHtml` | - | `true` | If this property is of type `SafeHtml`, the `isHtml` property has to be set as `true`.
 `title` | The title of the dialog. | `string` | `Alert` | `false` | -
 `isHtml` | Whether the dialog's message is HTML. | `boolean` | `false` | `false` | -
-*Take note that this interface extends `MatDialogConfig`.
+*Take note that this class extends `MatDialogConfig`.
 <!-- end-enclose-content -->

 ## `AlertDialogConfig` extends `DialogConfig`